The Franchise Affair (film): Plot

-In a quiet English town, 14-year-old schoolgirl Betty Kane (Ann Stephens) claims that the owners of an isolated house ("The Franchise"), spinster Marion Sharpe (Dulcie Gray) and Marion's mother (Marjorie Fielding), kidnapped and beat her.
-The police believe Betty's story, but local lawyer Robert Blair (Michael Denison), a bachelor, is sceptical.
+In a quiet English market town, 17-year-old schoolgirl Betty Kane claims that the owners of an isolated house ("The Franchise"), spinster Marion Sharpe and Marion's mother, kidnapped and beat her.
+The police believe Betty's story, but local lawyer Robert Blair, a bachelor, is sceptical.
 Risking ostracism from the community, Blair quietly sets about proving the innocence of the two women.
 The community begin to shun the women as they have already effectively been tried by the local press.
 Attacks on the house begin: breaking windows and painting graffiti on the walls.
-A local garage mechanic (Kenneth More) offers to help guard the house.
+Local garage mechanics offer to help guard the house.

-It eventually emerges that Betty was claiming to be 19 and having an affair with a travelling salesman.
-She planned to explain her absence by a kidnap and chose "The Franchise" house, having seen it over the high wall from the top of a double decker bus.
+It eventually emerges that Betty was claiming to be 19 and was having an affair with a travelling salesman.
+She planned to explain her absence by a kidnap and chose "The Franchise" house, having seen it over the high wall from the top of a double decker bus, and hearing about the house and its occupants from a former employee, whom she easily manipulates and dominates.

 Lawyer Blair asks Marion to marry him, but she declines and after the trial she and her mother go to fly away to Canada.
 However Robert is sitting in the seat behind her on the plane and surprises them both.

 Cast

+Preoduction

+It was shot at Elstree Studios with location shooting taking place around Chipping Campden in Gloucestershire which stood in for the fictional town of Melford.
+The film's sets were designed by the art director Terence Verity.